lenablechmann/guthrat-immobilien/README.md

 1. Top nav bar with contact info and maybe a logo
 1. Home with a bit of a sell pitch + nice photo of the agent, perhaps what people write about the agency and/or its certificates
 1. A menu from which you can access:
-  - "Home" Who is the real estate agent, what does he promise
+  - "Home" Who is the real estate agent, what does he promise.
+Home should just be the Logo of the agent.
   - "Immobilienangebote" cards with house photos + descriptions
   -  "Verkauf" description of the step by step how you sell real estate via this agent
   -  "Kontakt" a contact form